 Publisher Compliance Checklist: How to Be a Good Rakuten Affiliate Network Member

-Now that you've decided to become a Rakuten Affiliate Network publisher to earn money from your website, you're in business!
+Now that you've decided to become a Rakuten Marketing Affiliate Network publisher to earn money from your website, you're in business!
 And that means in addition to knowing and following business, accounting, marketing and legal best practices, you also need to understand and follow Network and advertiser policies, terms and conditions.
-We consider the Rakuten Affiliate Network (RAN) to be a community.
-As such, we all (RAN, advertisers and publishers) need to be open, honest, caring and sharing with each other.
-Afterall, our network was originally founded with the name "LinkShare"--sharing is in our DNA, you might say.
+We consider the Rakuten Marketing Affiliate Network to be a community.
+As such, we all need to be open, honest, caring, and sharing with each other.
+After all, our network was originally founded with the name "LinkShare"--sharing is in our DNA, you might say.

 - Association with the #1-ranked affiliate network for six years running